Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JkzbVXkvxA8.md

 ### Transcript

-> automatic load balancer i mean and then what do you what do you do then you're the you're the load balancer i mean there might be some stuff that can can aid with load balancing added in the future i could see that at some point so i guess you're probably talking about like ratio splitting and stuff that might that might be a thing that might be a thing who knows
+> automatic load balancer I mean and then what do you what do you do then you're the you're the load balancer I mean there might be some stuff that can can aid with load balancing added in the future I could see that at some point so I guess you're probably talking about like ratio splitting and stuff that might that might be a thing that might be a thing who knows